 Alta Avionics, LLC will still use incoming parts stamp labeled “Received” as part of the incoming parts and materials inspections procedure.

+The inspection personnel using this stamp will confirm the stamp is legible.

 Incoming Parts and Materials Inspection

-Alta Avionics, LLC designated inspection personnel shall inspect all incoming parts, standard parts, and raw materials for; identification, traceability to an FAA approved or authorized repair organization or manufacturer, and/or an established industry or U.S. specification, lot or batch numbers traceable to supplier’s documentation, shelf life status, contamination, shipping damage, and state of preservation (ref.
+Alta Avionics, LLC designated inspection personnel (Chief Inspector, Service Inspector, Installation Inspector or Parts Inspector)shall inspect all incoming parts, standard parts, and raw materials for; identification, traceability to an FAA approved or authorized repair organization or manufacturer, and/or an established industry or U.S. specification, lot or batch numbers traceable to supplier’s documentation, shelf life status, contamination, shipping damage, and state of preservation (ref.
 AC 20-62 as revised).

 Upon completion of the incoming inspection, the documents used to establish acceptability for use will be marked “Received” and retained by the Repair Station.

+Piece parts, sub-assemblies, and component parts which are intended for repair of repairable components or installation on aircraft must be traceable back to the source where they were purchased.
+These parts must be identified by the Avtech Services LLC purchase order (PO) number assigned when the parts were ordered.
+The PO may be marked on a bag containing the parts, on a container they were shipped in, or other means which clearly establishes the PO number associated with the part(s).

 Repaired articles received from contracted facilities will be inspected as described above.

-Section of this manual provides procedures for parts or materials found to be unacceptable following inspection may be returned to the vendor.
+Section 15.3 of this manual provides procedures for parts or materials found to be unacceptable following inspection.

+Aeronautical articles which are subject to special testing requirements will follow those special testing requirements and techniques as specified by the manufacturer.

 Aeronautical articles which are subject to life limits as defined by the article’s manufacturer, shall be handled in accordance with 14 CFR Part 43; § 43.10, Disposition of life-limited aircraft parts.
 That part and subsection establishes that it is the responsibility of all persons removing and transferring (offering for sale or trade) an aeronautical article subject to life-limits, to transfer with it the article’s remaining life status (hours, cycles, calendar date).

 Upon receipt of any affected life-limited article, Repair Station employees with responsibility for incoming parts and materials inspection shall ensure that appropriate data is provided with the article, showing its status relative to its published life-limits.
 If such records are not provided, the inspector shall treat that article as a Suspected Unapproved Part (SUP).

 Suspected Unapproved Parts will be segregated in a special holding area designated by the QA Manager awaiting disposition.
 Detailed procedures for Suspected Unapproved Parts are found in the Alta Avionics Detailed Procedures Manual.
 Electro Static Discharge Sensitive (ESDS) procedures shall be complied with as described in the Alta Avionics Detailed Procedures Manual.

+Articles that have specific OEM environmental instructions will be complied with.

 Detailed procedures for receiving parts are found in the Detailed Procedures Manual.